openxla/stablehlo/docs/type_inference.md

 **Where do we put tests for verifiers and type inference?**

 [ops\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/ops_stablehlo.mlir) contains the positive cases of ops, and (at least) 1 negative test for every verification error.
-It is also able to check the inferred type is **compatiable** (not same!) as the real result type.
+It is also able to check the inferred return type is **compatible** (not the same!) as the real result type.

-[infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir) verifies the existance of the shape function of an op by line with `hlo_test_infer.get_return_type_components"(%0) : ...` and the inferred type matches exactly as expected.
-One positive per op.
+[infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir) verifies the existence of the shape function of an op by line with `hlo_test_infer.get_return_type_components"(%x):...` and the inferred type matches exactly as expected.
+One positive test per op in general.

 ### What to do
-When implement or revisit the verifier and/or shape functions of an op:
+When implement or revisit the verifier and/or shape function of an op:
-1. Put all positive tests and negative tests in [ops\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/ops_stablehlo.mlir)
+1. Put all positive cases and negative cases in [ops\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/ops_stablehlo.mlir)
-2. Add a single positive test in [infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir) to verify the interface
+2. Add a single positive test in [infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir) to test the interface
 3. (Optional) If an op is complicated and could contain a lot of tests, consider adding a separate test file named `verify_<op_name>.mlir` or` verify_<your_topic>.mlir` within the same folder.

-Note: As a temparary solution, now the tests for **bounded dynamism / sparsity** are also put in [infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir)
+Note: For now, the tests for new **bounded dynamism / sparsity** are also put in [infer\_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir).